AI for Consultants

 Step 3: Discovery Call Prep (Hour 2)

-OpenClaw generates a discovery call agenda based on the briefing: suggested questions about their current GTM strategy, pain points to probe, and your relevant case studies to reference.
+Claude Code generates a discovery call agenda based on the briefing: suggested questions about their current GTM strategy, pain points to probe, and your relevant case studies to reference.
 It also prepares a capabilities overview tailored to their industry.

 Step 4: Post-Call Proposal Draft (Hour 24)

-After the discovery call, you dictate your notes into OpenClaw.
+After the discovery call, you dictate your notes into Claude Code.
 It cross-references your notes with the client's brief and generates a full proposal draft — scope, methodology, timeline, team, and pricing.
 You spend 30 minutes refining the strategic positioning and customizing the approach.
 What would have been a full day of writing becomes a focused editing session.

 Step 5: Follow-Up Automation (Hour 48+)